eligosource/eventsourced/README.md

 Without any further steps, this would also send event messages to `destination` during recovery (i.e. during replay of event messages).
 With every application restart, `destination` would redundantly receive the whole event history again and again.
 This is not acceptable in most situations, such as when `destination` represents an external service, for example.

-To prevent redundant message deliveries to `destination` we need something that <i>remembers</i> which messages have already been sent.
+To prevent redundant message deliveries to `destination` we need something that *remembers* which messages have already been sent.
 This is exactly the use case for [channels](#channels).
 We wrap the destination by a channel and let the processor communicate with the destination via that channel.

     val destination: ActorRef = system.actorOf(Props[Destination])
     // wrap destination by channel